Buffers

 As an example, this image was cleaned up extensively by modifying only the blue channel, which contained most of the film grain in the image.

-The process was to store the original image and clear the buffer to black.
+The process was to store the original image and clear the image to black.
 The blue channel was then added back, and a median filter was applied to it several times to reduce the grain.
 Then the red and green channels were added back to the image.

-Copying buffers to / from the clipboard
+Copying images to / from the clipboard

-If you want to place an image from the clipboard into your buffer manually, one way to do it would be to load it from the clipboard into a custom brush, then stamp it down manually.
+If you want to place an image from the clipboard into your image manually, one way to do it would be to load it from the clipboard into a custom brush, then stamp it down manually.
 See the section on custom brushes for more information.

-Transforming buffers
+Transforming images

-Flipping a buffer creates a mirror image.
+Flipping an imagae creates a mirror image.

 In the examples, the image is flipped on the horizontal axis, and on the vertical axis.